Bare Bones Read

 - Casting to type and retaining roles throughout (Gain consistency, limits participation).

 - Rehearsing a few times and reading for an audience.
 (That’s Readers’ Theatre.
 There’s a difference)

 There’s also much to be said for reading plays you’ve read or seen before—familiar classics, forgotten favorites.
 Good plays can be enjoyed again and again, and even if it’s not “cold,” there’s plenty to re-discover.

-The only other question is whether and when to serve hors d’oeuvres (or dinner).
+The only other question is whether and what to eat and drinkwhen to serve hors d’oeuvres (or dinner).

 First-time readers are advised to adhere to the bare bones format, to get your feet wet.
-Those who continue may wish to peruse the options in Find (or State) Your Group and related posts.
+Those who continue may wish to peruse the options in Start a Group and related posts.